lnicastro/SID/README.md

 For some use cases see the [test](test/README.md) directory.

+## A test catalogue
-3. Download the reduced version of the [ASCC 2.5](http://ross2.iasfbo.inaf.it/test-data/ascc25_initial.sql.gz) star catalogue in a working directory, say `sid_data`.
+Download the reduced version of the [ASCC 2.5](http://ross2.iasfbo.inaf.it/test-data/ascc25_initial.sql.gz) star catalogue in a working directory, say `sid_data`.
 Can also download the file manually:
 ```
 shell> mkdir ~/sid_data
 shell> cd ~/sid_data